cyface/django-rest-framework-examples/README.md

 This project includes a few apps implemented in different ways:

-* `Games` is a simple bare-bones implementation that demonstrates the minimal DRF implmentation.
+* `Games` is a simple bare-bones app that demonstrates the minimal DRF implmentation.
 * `Podcasts` is a more full featured app with throttling, relations, and custom methods.

 ## How to get this running